superbrobenji/nvim/readme.md

 - `:Mason` This opens the LSP package manager where you can find and install any LSP config or linter you want.
 - `:LspInstall` finds and installs any relevant Lsp packages or linters for you file you're on.
 - `:TSUpdate` will update Treesitter.
+- `:Lazy` This opens the Lazy plugin manager where you can install and update your plugins

 ## Things to note

 - Don't forget to run tmux before opening nvim if you want to be able to jump between projects quickly and easily.
 - The general keymaps are under `/lua/terravim/remap.lua`.
 Feel free to change them to your preference.
 - The keymaps for each plugin are under their respective config file in `/after/plugin`.
+If they are not there, then they are defined in the gereral remap file.
 - The general settings for Neovim is under `/lua/terravim/set.lua`
 - If you are using Windows.
 Go to the `set.lua` file and change the undodir according to the comment.
 - If the icons on the nvim-tree isn't working properly you need to download a [NerdFont](https://www.nerdfonts.com/font-downloads)